-Johanna Maier is a Junior SEO Consultant at the internationally up-and-coming digital agency Dept. During her studies, she came into contact with online marketing through internships and found her home with the SEO traineeship at Dept. Her fascination: the interdisciplinary nature of search engine optimization and the interplay of technology, creativity, and data.
+Johanna Maier is a SEO Consultant at the internationally up-and-coming digital agency Dept. During her studies, she came into contact with online marketing through internships and found her home with the SEO traineeship at Dept. Her fascination: the interdisciplinary nature of search engine optimization and the interplay of technology, creativity, and data.

 Own the SERPs with the only Platform using exclusively Google Data.Book free demo